RNCryptor/RNCryptor/README.md

 RNCryptor 4 is written in Swift 2, so requires Xcode 7, and can target iOS 7 or later (iOS 8 or later if used as a framework), and OS X 10.9 or later.
 If you want a pure ObjC implementation that supports older versions of iOS and OS X, see [RNCryptor 3](https://github.com/RNCryptor/RNCryptor/releases/tag/RNCryptor-3.0.1).

+### The Bridging Header

+CommonCrypto is not a modular header in Xcode 7.
+This makes it very challenging to import into Swift.
+To work around this, the necessary header files have been copied into `RNCryptor.h`, which needs to be bridged into Swift.
+You can do this either by using RNCryptor as a framework, adding `#import "RNCryptor/RNCryptor.h"` to your existing bridging header, or making `RNCryptor/RNCryptor.h` your bridging header in Build Settings, "Objective-C Bridging Header."

 ### Installing as a subproject

 The easiest way to use RNCryptor is as a subproject without a framework.
 RNCryptor is just one swift file and one bridging header, and you can skip all the complexity of managing frameworks this way.
 It also makes version control very simple if you use submodules, or checkin specific versions of RNCryptor to your repository.